 Frequently Asked Questions

 When purchasing this paste, find the heat level you prefer.
-You will be able to find this depending on the demographics of your area.
+You can find this depending on your area's demographics.
 You may find it at your local supermarket, an East-Asian market, or a Korean grocery store.

 Asian Recipes